Wesleyan Houses Advanced Purchase Program and Incentive for a Sustainable Campus

 The Advanced Purchase Program (APP) was established to give eligible faculty and staff a chance to buy Wesleyan-owned houses when the houses are no longer required for University use.
 Houses purchased under this program must be the primary residence of the buyer for at least two years after purchase.
 Priority access to the APP is given in this order:

-1. Full time faculty who are not visitors or retired faculty
+1. Benefit eligible faculty who are not visitors or retired faculty

 3. Faculty in the early retirement program and retired faculty